xbiome/StrainPanDA/SimStr/README.md

 Usage: sh $Path_to_SimStr/SIM_str_ANI_PAN_mash.sh sra_result.csv SraRunInfo.csv strs.csv fileout_header $Path_to_SimStr range_type min_ANI

-    Required: (all of these files need to be download manually) sra_result.csv: from https://www.ncbi.nlm.nih.gov/sra/, select the target species and select the sent to (top right) -> file -> save summary.
+    Required: (all of these files need to be download manually.
+Because of the NCBI update, old file might fail because of the update of link of versions.) sra_result.csv: from https://www.ncbi.nlm.nih.gov/sra/, select the target species and select the sent to (top right) -> file -> save summary.
     	SraRunInfo.csv: from https://www.ncbi.nlm.nih.gov/sra/, select the target species and select the sent to (top right) -> file -> save Runinfo. strs.csv: from https://www.ncbi.nlm.nih.gov/genome/browse/#!/prokaryotes/, select the target species; Select all the strains or subset of the target strains; click download